loiclaudet/axieclassic/README.md

 In order to deal with the rate limits, you'll need to obtain several API keys from the Axie Classic API, by creating an account on the [Ronin Chain Developer Console](https://developers.roninchain.com/console/applications/).
 The trick is to create 4 applications, and then you can use the API keys from each application.

-You'll also need to create a PostHog account, and get the API key from the PostHog dashboard.
+You'll also need to create a PostHog account and get the API key from the PostHog dashboard.

 ### 4. Run the development server